Date(s) - 04/01/2020

 9 December 2019 – 4 January 2020

 Attention all SCBWI Illustrators!
-Submit your children’s book illustrations to be selected by top industry pros and shown at the seminal SCBWI biennial this December in the centre of London, a few steps away from the National Gallery!
+Submit your children’s book illustrations to the seminal SCBWI biennial exhibition, to be held throughout December in the centre of London, a few steps away from the National Gallery!

 Pictures at Play is SCBWI’s Biennial illustration show.
-It is a juried exhibition of the best of children’s book illustration in SCBWI, selected by a jury panel of celebrated illustrator, James Mayhew, and an art director and a commissioning editor (TBC).
+A juried exhibition of the best of children’s book illustration in SCBWI, this year it will take place at the Westminster Reference Library, selected by a panel including celebrated illustrator James Mayhew, and Creative Director, Tiffany Leeson, Egmont Publishing, and art director Walker Books, Louise Jackson.

 A grand opening and talk for the exhibiting artists and industry professionals.
-Sale of prints by private arrangement with the exhibitors and of illustrators books at the launch party.
-Workshops and events for children and families (TBC).
+Sale of prints by private arrangement with the exhibitors, and of illustrators books at the launch party.
+Workshops and events for children and families.

 20 October: Deadline for entrants to submit .